Configure your Donorfy, import your data and then integrate

 Donorfy has a File Uploader that enables you to import data from Excel.
-You can download a template from the File Uploader screen (Actions menu) - the template includes your tag structure, which is why it's a good idea to sort that out before importing data.
+You can download a template from the File Uploader screen (Data Management menu) - the template includes your tag structure, which is why it's a good idea to sort that out before importing data.

 - Import Constituents first, with the contact id (if you have one) in the external key.

 - then import Donations and Activities if you have them, using the external key (contact id from your old system) to link them to the right constituents